Can Acupuncture Help You Survive The Menopause?

 There is a fair amount of research into whether acupuncture can help with menopause with various results.
 Most recently, the BBC shared some research published by BMJ Open that suggests acupuncture for menopause may be worth considering.
 Personally, I have treated a number of menopausal women with acupuncture for mainly heat symptoms, fluctuating mood and sleep.
 All of which have reported a benefit with regular treatment.
 Unlike a trial where everyone receives the same treatment, in practise, each acupuncture patient receives a treatment tailored to her symptoms.

-However you decide to proceed, if you are feeling isolated or just totally fed up, it is important to talk to someone; whether it be with family, friends, your GP or through forums, and to get the help that you need and deserve.
+Whether you are feeling isolated or just totally fed up with the menopause, it is important to talk to someone; whether it be with family, friends, your GP or through forums, and to get the help that you need and deserve.

 To find out if acupuncture might help you, please call 07941 567053 to chat or arrange a free 30-minute consultation.